Best drive Defensive & Advance Driving School

 Junction Awareness and Decision Making

-• Approach at a safe speed
+• Drive at a speed that is safe for you

 • Observe traffic properly